Thinking makes it so: How we think about mistakes affects how we learn from them

 For many years, Carol Dweck has been researching two theories of intelligence: incremental and entity.
 If you are an incremental theorist, you believe that intelligence is fluid.
 If you work harder, learn more, apply yourself better, you will become smarter.
 If, on the other hand, you are an entity theorist, you belief that intelligence is fixed.
 Try as you might, you will remain as smart (or not) as you were before.
 It's just your original luck.
 Dweck has repeatedly found that how someone performs, especially in reacting to failure, largely depends on which of the two beliefs he espouses.
 An incremental theorist sees failure as a learning opportunity; an entity theorist, as a frustrating personal shortcoming that cannot be remedied.
 As a result, while the former may take something away from the experience to apply to future situations, the latter is more likely to write it off entirely.

-While performance accuracy was generally high, around 91%, the specific task parameters were hard enough that everyone made some mistakes.
-But where individuals differed was in how both they—and, crucially, their brains—responded to the mistakes.
+While performance accuracy was generally high, around 91 percent, the specific task parameters were hard enough that everyone made some mistakes.
+But where individuals differed was in how both they—and, crucially, their brains — responded to the mistakes.
 First, those who had an incremental mindset (i.e., believed that intelligence was fluid) performed better following error trials that those who had an entity mindset (i.e., believed intelligence was fixed).
-Moreover, as that incremental mindset increased—in other words, the more they believed in an incremental theory of intelligence—positivity ERPs on error trials as opposed to correct trials increased as well.
+Moreover, as that incremental mindset increased—in other words, the more they believed in an incremental theory of intelligence — positivity ERPs on error trials as opposed to correct trials increased as well.
 And, the larger the error positivity amplitude on error trials, the more accurate the post-error performance.

 The way our brains act, it seems, is sensitive to the way we, their owners, think, from something as concrete to learning, the subject of the current study, to something as theoretical as free will.
 From broad theories to specific mechanisms, we have an uncanny ability to influence how our minds work—and how we perform, act, and interact as a result.